bwsw/sj-platform/SJDocs/source/Tutorial.rst

 You can launch more than a single processing module.
 Data streams can be distributed among them in various ways.

 A few output modules may receive the processed data and put them into a storage/storages.
+This case is described in the :ref:`sflow-example-task`.

 To configure and monitor the system, SJ-Platform provides a user with a comprehensive RESTful API and Web UI.

 Further we will go through a couple of real-life tasks to demonstrate the platform workflow.
 It will help you to understand how the platform processes data.

 Thus, the tutorial will provide you with a ready-to-use problem solution of example tasks on SJ-Platform base.
-Perform the steps to get aquainted with the platform functionality.
+Perform the steps to get acquainted with the platform functionality.

 If you would like to continue studying the platform, proceed with reading the documentation.
 There you will find instructions on development, deployment and customization of your own code for your specific aims.